creativescala/creative-scala/src/pages/intro/index.md

 # Foreword {-}

-Creative Scala is aimed at developers who are brand new to Scala.
+Creative Scala is aimed at developers who have no prior experience in Scala.
+It is designed to give you a vital first taste of functional programming.
-We assume you have some familiarity with another programming language but little or no experience with Scala or functional programming.
+We assume you have some familiarity with another programming language but little or no experience with Scala or other functional languages.

-Our goal is to provide a taster of functional programming in Scala, demonstrating the building blocks that developers use to create programs.
+Our goal is to demonstrate the building blocks that Scala developers use to create programs in a clear, succinct, declarative manner.
-Working through the material and exercises should take two to three hours, after which we hope you will have a feel of what Scala can do for your applications.
+Working through the exercises in the book should take two to three hours, after which we hope you will have a feel of what Scala can do for your applications.

-Although Creative Scala will give you the basic functional programming mind-set required to become competent with Scala, you won't finish the book with *everything* you need to be self-sufficient.
+Although this book will give you the basic mental model required to become competent with Scala, you won't finish knowing *everything* you need to be self-sufficient.
-For example, we don't cover the object-oriented parts of Scala such as defining classes and traits.
-For further advancement we recommend you consider one of the many excellent Scala textbooks out there, including our own [Essential Scala][essential-scala].
+For further advancement we recommend considering one of the many excellent Scala textbooks out there, including our own [Essential Scala][essential-scala].

-The majority of Creative Scala uses a toy graphics library called [Doodle][doodle].
-We developed Doodle to make learning Scala fun, but we based it on classical functional programming concepts that can be applied in many business applications.
-The source code for this book and Doodle are open source and available from [Underscore's Github account][underscore-github].

 If you are working through the exercises on your own, we highly recommend joining our [Gitter chat room][underscore-gitter] to provide get help with the exercises and provide feedback on the book.

-That's all.
+The text of [Creative Scala][github-creative-scala] is open souce, as is the source code for the [Doodle][github-doodle] drawing library used in the exercises.
+You can grab the code from our [Github account][underscore-github].
+Contact us on Gitter or by email if you would like to contribute.

 Thanks for downloading and happy creative programming!

 ---Dave and Noel